seekpinky/Flatiron_phase5cap/README.md

 - <a href ="https://www.kaggle.com/datasets/saurabhbagchi/dish-network-hackathon?select=Test_Dataset.csv">(kaggle)</a>

 The data set consists of 121856 total rows of data.
-There are 40 columns of features, and the ['Default] is our target variable.
+There are 39 columns of features, and the `Default` is our target variable.